Ray Boord: Member of Parliament

 He was a Cabinet minister under Walter Nash, and was Minister of Customs and Minister of Publicity (1957–1960) in the Second Labour Government.
 He was also Minister of Broadcasting and oversaw the introduction of television into New Zealand.
 In February 1959 the first experimental television transmissions were initiated, but Boord ended them after just two weeks over concerns that they were generating too much interest form the public.

 Boord was expecting his appointments as Minister of Publicity and Broadcasting, due to his experience as a Labour Party publicity officer, but questioned Nash as to his selection as Minister of Customs.
-When asking what his duties would be (Nash had previously held the role from 1935 to 1949) Nash simply replied "Make rules and stick to them."
+When asking what his duties would be (Nash had previously held the role from 1935 to 1949) Nash simply replied "Make rules and stick to them".
 Boord later believed that Nash knew that he would have to reintroduce import licensing and wanted a minister who would not bend the rules.

 As a remedy for the balance of payments crisis the Labour government inherited, Boord introduced comprehensive import controls in 1958.
 The extremely detailed import licensing schedules were periodically worked out, specifying how much barley, chaff, flour, rennet and saccharine could be imported into New Zealand.
-The idea was conceived at a meeting of the Cabinet Committee on Economic Policy on 20 December 1957, chaired by Arnold Nordmeyer, (also attended by Jerry Skinner, Phil Holloway, Henry Lang and Bill Sutch - but not Nash) that the import controls would be the most effective way of dealing with the problem.
+The idea was conceived at a meeting of the Cabinet Committee on Economic Policy on 20 December 1957, chaired by Arnold Nordmeyer, (also attended by Jerry Skinner, Phil Holloway, Henry Lang and Bill Sutch – but not Nash) where it was decided that import controls would be the most effective way of dealing with the problem.

 Following the overwhelming unpopularity of the 1958 "Black Budget" Boord eased up on import controls in the 1960 budget in an attempt to regain popularity ahead of the general election later that year.
-The ploy did not work and the government was duly defeated in the December 1960 election at which Boord also lost his own seat.
+The ploy did not work and the government was defeated in the December 1960 election at which Boord also lost his own seat.